Toronto Market Report

 Downtown East, defined by TRREB as the C08 community, is one of the oldest and most historic parts of our country.
 In terms of land area and overall sales activity, it is about half the size of Downtown West, with a similar housing mix that is dominated by condos.
 Compared to Downtown West, condos in Downtown East are typically older, more spacious, and less associated with high-rise building formats.

-Downtown East is home to two historic attractions: the St. Lawrence Market and the Distillery District.
+Downtown East is home to many historic attractions, most notably the St. Lawrence Market and Distillery District.
 Both venues offer an array of food, shopping, and live entertainment, with much of the surrounding architecture dating back over a hundred years.
 During the holiday season, the Distillery District Winter Village is one of the city’s most popular events.
 St. Lawrence Market and the Distillery Districts are a short 15 minute walk from one another, making this historic area a must-see for tourists and locals alike.
 Closer to Bloor Street, the Toronto Metropolitan University is a major post-secondary institution, with a student population of close to 50K.
 The surrounding area caters to this younger demographic as well as the LGBTQ community, with a vibrant nightlife and restaurant scene centered around Church & Wellesley.

 Community Overview